 There's a wealth of ways to celebrate Thanksgiving on Long Island, NY.
 Here's a sampling of places to go and things to do on this upcoming holiday.

 Garvies Point Museum & Preserve, 50 Barry Drive, Glen Cove, NY, present its annual Native American Feast from 10 a.m. to 4 p.m. on both days.
 There will be hands-on activities including pottery-making, primitive fire-building and on-site cooking.
 Authentic Native American cuisine; artifacts and tool technology will be displayed.
 There will be face painting with natural pigments.
 Movies celebrating Native American life will be shown throughout.
 Activities are appropriate for all ages.
-Admission: $5 per person (ages 5 and above), FREE for children 4 and under.
+Admission: adults: $3 per person, Children 5 - 12 years: $2 per person, FREE for children 4 and under.

 Get rid of all those Thanksgiving calories!
 Check out a number of Thanksgiving Day Turkey Trots on Long Island at